 # partclone.chkimg -s sda1.img

 That’s not all.
-With Partclone, there are also available a vast number of other programs such as partclone.exfat, partclone.ext2, partclone.vmsf with v3 and v5, partclone.hfsp, and so on.
+With Partclone, a vast number of other programs are also available such as partclone.exfat, partclone.ext2, partclone.vmsf with v3 and v5, partclone.hfsp, and so on.
 Are you still thinking?
 Just give it a try.
 There will be no disappointments using this app.
 You can easily clone your required partitions using Partclone and restore them quickly.
 It can be your best backup for partitions.

 Do you like this article?
 Is there any information I missed?
 Drop comments below and tell us your opinion and suggestions.
 And if you like this article, share it on social media and let others know about it.